Zuikyo/iOS-System-Symbols/README.md

 The callstack doesn't catch your app's code, it only has code from system framework.
 So you need to symbolicate these system code.

-Here is the symbolicated report:
+Here is the symbolicated report, those`<redacted>` were changed into specific method name:

 ```
 Thread 0 name:  Dispatch queue: com.apple.main-thread